randomstring/MMM-Traffic/README.md

-# MMM-Traffic
+# MMM-Traffic-Multi
 This a module for the [MagicMirror](https://github.com/MichMich/MagicMirror/tree/develop).
 It can display commute time between two given addresses by car, walking, bicycling, or transit.
 The module uses the Google Maps Directions API to get commute time, which factors in traffic information.

 ## Installation
-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/SamLewis0602/MMM-Traffic.git`.
+1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/randomstring/MMM-Traffic.git`.
 A new folder will appear, navigate into it.
 2. Execute `npm install` to install the node dependencies.

 ## Config